 The Australian Government Bureau of Meteorology posts nationwide rain radar, satellite images, weather maps, tide predictions, sea temperature, tsunami warnings and cyclone maps.

-The new Bureau of Meteorology mobile weather website makes it easier and quicker to check Australia’s official weather forecasts.
-Access it from your mobile device on http://m.bom.gov.au/
+The Bureau of Meteorology phone app makes it easier and quicker to check Australia’s official weather forecasts.
+Get their phone app on Google Play or Apple.

 What to do in a flood